 Having a few in Nashville was a natural.
 It’s a great walking city, and venues were to be had everywhere.
-Here’s how we went about it:
+Here’s how we spent our 3 days in Nashville.

 Skulls Rainbow Room came to us by word of mouth, and what a find!
 Classic and worn just so, this bar had the vibe of a Sinatra hangout, and according to our Uber driver, was once a strip bar, hence the catwalk that surrounds the sunken dining room in the front.
 Today, that same catwalk features burlesque shows, so the fun lives on!
 We met a lot of friendly folks here when we stopped around 4pm on a Saturday and managed to grab the last two bar seats.
 Cocktails were nicely made by our host Brian Buscher, who was also great at recommending other cool spots for us to visit.
 Cocktails in the photos: The Carousel with tequila, dry curacao, grapefruit, lemon, and salt.
 The Rainbow Room with vodka, ginger, pineapple, orange bitters, and cava.